 Lower tare weights were intended to significantly reduce transportation fuel and operating costs.
 A brief history of the use of these new steel alloys for railway car construction is included as well as their brief impact on the tare weights of numerous box and automobile cars.
 Included are 5 tables, 36 industry trade ads, 99 diagrams, and 234 photographs of the experimental and production house cars built during the late steam era that made use of the new high-strength steel alloys.

 Interestingly, the actual weight saved through the use of the high-strength steel alloys in the various house car designs ranged from significant to almost meaningless.
 Costing more than the conventional open-hearth steels, the experiment in their use was relatively brief and of questionable value.
 Nevertheless, the brief experiment resulted in a significant number of unique freight cars of interest to the railroad historian and model railroad enthusiast.

 The article includes relevant house cars for the following railroads: ACL, AT&SF, B&LE, B&O, BS, C&NW, C&O, CB&Q, CGW, CIL, CMStP&P, CRI&P, D&H, D&RGW, DL&W, EJ&E, GN, KCS, MDT, MRS, MSC, NKP, OSL, OWR&N, PM, PRR, REX, SP, SP&S, SSW, T&NO, UP, and W&LE.

-RP CYC Publishing, softcover, 265 pages, B&W photographs and illustrations.
+RP CYC Publishing, softcover, 265 pages, Black-and-White photographs and illustrations.